hermangroup/docs/introduction/information.rst

   Multi-signature addresses provide additional security by requiring multiple people to sign a transaction with their private key before the transaction can be sent.
 For example, in :ref:`2 of 3 multisig
-  <dashcore-multisig>`, two out of three possible signatories have to
+  <historiacore-multisig>`, two out of three possible signatories have to
   sign a transaction for it to be processed.
 Multi-signature addresses are commonly used by exchanges and other organizations that are in possession of large sums of cryptocurrency, since it makes theft much more difficult.

 Node
-  A node is any device running Dash wallet software.
-Full nodes are software clients that have downloaded the entire blockchain and serve it to other clients on Dash's peer-to-peer network.
+  A node is any device running Historia wallet software.
+Full nodes are software clients that have downloaded the entire blockchain and serve it to other clients on Historia's peer-to-peer network.

 OTC
   Over the counter (OTC) trades are trades that occur off exchanges.
 In